 I get how our friends and coworkers must feel.
 For the most part, our society is uncomfortable with grief—or with any emotions other than happiness or perhaps political indignation.
-So what do we do when someone is in genuine pain for a genuine loss?
+So what do we do when someone is in genuine pain for a genuine loss—and for longer than we imagined?
 We are ill-equipped.

 “Do I say something on the second anniversary of your loved one’s death?
 The second Thanksgiving?
 The start of the second school year?” your friends may wonder.
 “And if I do say something, what if it only reminds you of your loss and ruins your day?”
-They don’t get that your loss is front-and-center in your mind 24-7, and their mentioning it is a welcomed relief that validates your sorrow.
+People don’t get that your loss is front-and-center in your mind 24-7.
+They don’t realize that when they mention your loved one or your loss, it is a welcomed relief that validates your sorrow.

 The problem is, to your friends, a whole year has passed, but to you, only a year has passed.
 And it doesn’t feel like a whole year.
-It feels like you’ve been in a time warp and before you know it, you’re crossing a threshold that has shown up prematurely and unwanted.
+It feels like you’ve been in a fog-infused time warp and before you know it, you’ve crossed a threshold that has shown up prematurely and unwanted—the one-year anniversary.
 Your wound is still fresh.
 You are surprised by its freshness.
 You wonder, shouldn’t I be feeling better by now?
 It’s been a year.
 And yet the pain is still raw, burning, mentally consuming, physically exhausting.
-And you don’t want the days to keep marching forward, the weeks to keep slipping by, the months on the calendar to keep turning, because each increment of time creates more distance between when your loved one was alive—and now.
+And you don’t want the days to keep marching forward, the weeks to keep slipping by, the months on the calendar to keep turning, because each increment of time creates more distance between when your loved one was alive—and today.